nafcoder/StackGlyEmbed/README.md

 ```
 2. transformers, Pytorch and tensorflow are needed for extracting the embeddings.

-3. For more query, you can visit the following githubs:
+3. For more query, you can visit the following GitHubs:

     [ProtT5-XL-U50](https://github.com/agemagician/ProtTrans)